acesumiami/NASA-NemoNET/README.md

 ```

 ## Configuration
-Edit the 'config.yml' file to set up your project:
+Edit the 'config.yml' file to set up the project:

 ```
 satellite_type: 'sn2'